FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/how-sso-works.md

 Why?
 Because your organization typically has more than one customer facing application.
 Even if you start with a custom application, SaaS tools such as support forums, ticketing systems, or chat require your customers to log in.
 SSO can minimize how many times a customer has to log in.

-Integrating single sign-on into your applications means your users can access all their applications with one set of credentials, such as a username and password, a magic link, or a WebAuthn credential.
+Integrating single sign-on into your applications means your users can access all their applications with one set of credentials, such as a username and password, a magic link, or a WebAuthn passkey.

 ## An SSO scenario